Skip to main content

 Now combine your soft delicious bread and all types of mixtures and you’ve got an incredibly satisfying meal!
 You can make parathas for a weekend brunch or a fabulous lunch or dinner!
 Parathas can be enjoyed at the TV with your family or you can prepare them for guests.

-Here are some delicious other stuffed paratha ideas - Aloo Paratha, Paneer Paratha, cheese paratha, pyaaz (onion) paratha and methi paratha.
+Here are some delicious other stuffed paratha ideas - Aloo Paratha, Paneer Paratha, cheese paratha, Pyaaz (onion) Paratha, Gobi Paratha (cauliflower paratha), and Hari Mirch (green chili) paratha.
 You can literally make almost anything in a paratha!

-This recipe will show you how to make the most scrumptious Chicken Keema Paratha ever to really satisfy your belly!
+This recipe will show you how to make the most scrumptious paratha with ground chicken ever to really satisfy your belly!
 Let’s get to it!

 Frequently Asked Questions